-We founded this industry-led collective to make supply chains work for farmers and businesses.
-Recent collaboration includes a report on Poverty & Procurement in a Pandemic, addressing how business can build more equitable supply chains.
+In 2017, we founded this industry-led collective to make supply chains work for farmers and businesses.
+Recent collaboration includes a reports: Poverty & Procurement in a Pandemic, and, Enabling Smallholder-Based Agricultural Transformation which seek to address how business can build more equitable supply chains.
+The Lab's research seeks to advance thought leadership on how various actors, including businesses, can work to improve smallholder farmer incomes, which are linked to human rights risks in certain supply chains.